emaphp/eMapper/README.md

 **Nested namespaces**

 <br/>
 A namespace can contain other namespaces in case the complexity of the project requires it.
-Besides the **addNamespace** method we also have **ns**.
+ALong with the **addNamespace** method we also have **ns**.
 This method returns a reference to the generated namespace, which is useful for chaining method invocations to **stmt** and define a group of statements quickly.

 ```php
 use eMapper\SQL\Statement;